Welcome to the Original Virtual Museum - celebrating Woolworths' century at the heart of British High Street Shopping

 Many towns held fund-raising events and encouraged young men to enlist for war service.
 Meanwhile new regulations required that everyone, even children, must carry a gas mask at all times.

 Behind the scenes the firm had an approach from the Government.
-They wanted the Company Chairman, William Stephenson, to take on a high profile job heading up Aircraft Production for the Air Ministry, citing his expertise in logistics and people management.
+They wanted its Chairman, William Stephenson, to bring his logistics knowledge and people management skills to bear in a high profile job as head of Aircraft Production for the RAF.
 He accepted.
-He hand-picked twenty store managers to join him.
+He hand-picked twenty store managers to join him, commandeering the smaller of the two Woolworth stores in Croydon on the southern edge of London (No. 234 in Church Street) to become his production office.
 A number of other consultations followed as executives were invited to make suggestions about rationing, air raid precautions and the maintenance of morale.
 This gave the firm a preview of planned regulations that later applied to the sale of food, fuel and clothing.
 In-store Air Raid Precautions and Drills took on a new urgency as buildings were examined to identify basements that would make suitable air raid shelters.
 Store staff were encouraged to sign up as volunteers outside trading hours.
 Many became ARP Wardens, Special Constables, joined the Women's Voluntary Service or took instruction from the Auxiliary Nursing Service.

 New Bond Street House at No. 1-5 New Bond Street, Mayfair, was the Woolworths UK Headquarters from 1929 to 1959

-The outbreak of war presented a particular challenge for executives at the firm's headquarters in New Bond Street, Mayfair.
+The outbreak of war presented a particular challenge for executives at headquarters in New Bond Street, Mayfair.
 Many regular suppliers dropped out after switching to produce items to support the war effort.
 Shortages started to push prices upwards.
-The Bureau of Staff Relations ('HR') had problems too, as an increasing number of patriotic employees chose to volunteer for military service, leaving the stores where they worked undermanned or undermanaged.
-The Real Estate Department was asked to work with the firm's District Managers to prepare detailed instructions of what store managers should do in the event of an air raid and the steps that they should take to protect both the customers and the buildings from enemy action.
+The Bureau of Staff Relations ('HR') had problems too, as an increasing number of patriotic employees volunteered for military service, leaving the stores where they worked undermanned or undermanaged.
+The Real Estate Department was asked to work with District Managers to prepare detailed instructions of what Store Managers should do in the event of an air raid and the steps that they should take to protect both the customers and the buildings from enemy action.

 Ezeglide Curtain Track from Harrison Drape was repurposed as a result of the outbreak of war.
 Now it was for blackout curtains.
 (Image: from Good Things to Know, a Company magazine given out to the general public, Edition II, 1940)